iqbalabd/iqbalabd.github.io/README.md

 $ make html && make serve
 ```

+To make the flow easy to understand and simliar to a typical development flow,
+we can create branches for drafts of different posts, but branches should be merged to back to `main` before being
+published online.
+Treat `main` as the `master`.

 Images go to `contents/images` while each directory represents a category

 When you're ready to push the changes to GitHub Pages and publish, do:

 ```
+$ git checkout main
 $ make github
 ```